By Hebe Hatton published

 Think about the design too, if you have a small living room, you don't want a sofa style that's going to add lots of visual bulk.
 You want it to still allow light to flow around it, so that will mean tall legs and a slimline frame, think Mid-century modern style, or go something low-slung and casual like the smallest of Ligne Roset's Togo Sofa.

-Also, think out your room's layout when buying the best sofa.
+Also, think about your room's layout.
 Where are you most likely to want to sit on your sofa?
 Looking out of the window?
 At the TV?
 And do you want the room to feel formal and symmetric with the sofa mirrored by two armchairs and a coffee table in between?
 Or a relaxed layout that has a more natural flow?
 Deciding on where your sofa will sit in the room will help you have a clear idea on the size and shape you should be looking out for.

 2. Balance a sofa with statement chairs